 Not only does this take a long time, it also takes up a good amount of hard drive space and processing power.
 If that doesn’t appeal then it might not be the right wallet for you.

 Once everything downloads and syncs the wallet is fairly easy to use, but it helps if you have some prior crypto experience.

-MyMonero is an easy and simple way to store your Monero.
-It’s an online wallet, meaning you can access it from any web browser.
+MyMonero is another free wallet that is pretty well respected in the Monero community.
 It is managed by the same Monero core developer who created the Monero Ledger integration, and provides users with secure, hosted Monero accounts.

 While this web wallet is a fast and convenient option, it also exposes your coins to the greatest security risks.
 MyMonero even warns you of this during the wallet creation process with the following message:

 … It is extremely difficult for MyMonero to securely deliver its code to your browser.
 This means that there is considerable risk in using MyMonero for large amounts!

 If you do have large amounts of Monero or want to store it for an extended period of time your best option is a hardware wallet, or a paper wallet, which I’ll address later.

 Monerujo was created as an open source Android app, allowing mobile users a way to store and transmit Monero.
 Because it is open source, the code has been examined and verified to be free of any malicious code by the Monero community.

 Monerujo has been popular with the Monero community, and the app has a 4.2 star rating on Google Play, with nearly 300 reviews.
 It’s been downloaded and installed more than 10,000 times according to the Google Play store.